AAIMC-OC/aaimc-oc.github.io/about.md

 ## Our Mission

-Our overarching goal is to develop ways to apply AI-defined molecular classifications globally
+Our overarching mission is to develop ways to apply AI-defined molecular classifications globally

 ## Research Focus Areas